David-its-me/custom-churchtools-calendar-service/README.md

-# custom-churchtools-calendar-service
+# Custom Churchtools Calendar Service

-This service polls calendar entries and event data from a churchtools server and generates annoucement slides that visualize upcomming events.
+This service polls upcomming calendar entries and event data from a churchtools server and generates annoucement slides that visualize the upcomming events.

 ### Build a Container Image
 The service is made as a Docker container.
 Before you build the container, please enter your churchtools credentials in the [/secret/churchtools_credentials.json](/secret/churchtools_credentials.json) file.